BaileyAndrew/antGLasso-Implementation/README.md

 ### Summary

-Based on the results of my experiments, I would recommend EiGLasso when speed is not an issue, and antGLasso if speed becomes an issue.  anBiGLasso can handle a 1600x1600 dataset in less than a minute, whereas EiGLasso can only handle a 300x300 dataset in the same timeframe.
+Based on the results of my experiments, I would recommend EiGLasso when speed is not an issue, and antGLasso if speed becomes an issue.  antGLasso can handle a 1600x1600 dataset in less than a minute, whereas EiGLasso can only handle a 300x300 dataset in the same timeframe.
-However, EiGLasso, especially on small samples, is more accurate than anBiGLasso.
+However, EiGLasso, especially on small samples, is more accurate than antGLasso.

 ### Runtimes